It is the most common of all disorders of the thyroid gland.

 - Difficulty swallowing large pills or thick foods

-- Sensation of pressure in the neck or worsening of snoring, especially with multinodular goiter that grows below the sternum.
+- The sense of pressure in the neck or worsening of snoring, especially with multinodular goiter that grows below the sternum.

-History is important and includes the rapidity with which the thyroid is growing, risk factors for thyroid cancer (family history of cancer and a history of radiotherapy in the neck or chest), family history of goiter, hoarseness and symptoms of hyperthyroidism.
+History is essential and includes the rapidity with which the thyroid grows, risk factors for thyroid cancer (family history of cancer and a history of radiotherapy in the neck or chest), family history of goiter, hoarseness, and symptoms hyperthyroidism.

-After a complete history and physical examination, a thyroid ultrasound should be performed.
+A thyroid ultrasound should be performed after a complete history and physical examination.
 There is no associated radiation.
 It is the best test to observe the thyroid and will allow the doctor to see the size of the thyroid and the specific characteristics of the nodule.

-For example: size, number of nodules, if there are calcifications (calcium deposits), ecotexture (that is, how bright or dark it looks), edges, shape and whether it is solid or cystic (ie, filled with liquid).
+For example, size, number of nodules, if there are calcifications (calcium deposits), echotexture (that is, how bright or dark it looks), edges, shape, and whether it is solid or cystic (i.e.,, filled with liquid).

-In general, if the goiter is growing rapidly, it grows steadily over time, is worrying for cancer, is causing compression symptoms, is growing underground, it must be eliminated (ie thyroidectomy).
+In general, if the goiter is increasing, it grows steadily over time, is worrying for cancer, is causing compression symptoms, is growing underground, it must be eliminated (i.e., thyroidectomy).

 The natural history of benign goiter is usually a slow growth of the nodules.
 Therefore, the observation can be safe.

-The multinodular goiter is treated if there is suspicion of nodules that harbor cancer, the goiter is growing rapidly, or if the large size of the goiter is causing compression symptoms, such as hoarseness, difficulty swallowing or difficulty breathing.
+The multinodular goiter is treated if there is suspicion of nodules that harbor cancer, the goiter proliferating, or the large goiter causing compression symptoms, such as hoarseness and difficulty swallowing or difficulty breathing.